jiakai-lian/pactera_exercise/README.md

 9. No xib file as required.

-10.Dynamic row height as required.
+10. Dynamic row height as required.